omarhoblos/swiss-on-fhir/README.md

 ## Changelog

-View the [CHANGELOG,md](CHANGELOG) for updates to major versions of Swiss.
+View the [CHANGELOG](CHANGELOG,md) for updates to major versions of Swiss.

 ## Roadmap